 An important but often overlooked aspect of safety is what we decide to wear each day on the job.
 Safety rules, weather, type of work, hazards of the work, and many other factors weigh in on what type of clothing is optimal for the tasks being completed that day.
 It is vital to consider the impact clothing can have on safety at work.

 Other Important Clothing Considerations

 - Make sure clothing fits properly.
 Loose clothing can interfere with being able to complete work safely.
 It can get caught in rotating equipment or on other objects.

 - Do not wear clothing with big tears or holes.
 Tears or holes can also interfere with work.
-There have been incidents where a hole or tear in clothing has got caught on equipment controls.
+There have been incidents where a hole or tear in clothing has gotten caught on equipment controls.
 This can easily cause unintended movements, which lead to injuries and property damage.

 - Bring extra clothing to work.
 Having extra clothes ensures you are able to change if you get a chemical on your clothing or they become wet.
 Whatever the problem may be, it is important to have the option to change.
 Being comfortable helps to allow you to focus on your work.

 - Watch strings on hooded sweatshirts when working around rotating equipment or when working on equipment.
 These parts can easily get caught up in rotating parts.